Mechanic: Resurrection: Plot

-While relaying details of the third target, Crain allows Bishop to speak to Thornton, who repositions the camera, enabling Bishop to identify Crain's boat.
+While relaying details of the third target, Crain allows Bishop to speak to Gina, who repositions the camera, enabling Bishop to identify Crain's boat.
 Bishop attempts a rescue, but Crain is able to thwart it.

 The final target is Max Adams, an American arms dealer in Varna, Bulgaria.
-While planning his attempt, Bishop realizes that the targets are Crain's only major competition in arms dealing.
-Bishop instead approaches Adams to warn him of Crain's plan and recruit his help.
-Bishop fakes Adams' death, then reports his success to Crain, directing him to the submarine pen to find the body.
+While planning his attempt, Bishop discovers the targets are Crain's major arms-dealing competition.
+He approaches Adams to warn him of Crain's plan and recruit his help.
+Faking Adams' death, Bishop reports his success to Crain, directing him to the submarine pen to find the body.

-At the pen, Bishop decimates Crain's mercenaries then makes for Crain's boat anchored nearby.
-He fights off more of Crain's men and rescues Thornton.
-He discovers the boat is rigged with explosives and puts Thornton in an emergency release pod.
-Bishop kills the remaining mercenaries, then overpowers Crain and secures him to the boat with a metal chain.
+At the pen, Bishop decimates Crain's mercenaries, then makes for Crain's boat anchored nearby.
+He fights off more of Crain's men and rescues Gina.
+Discovering the boat is rigged with explosives, Bishop puts Gina in an emergency release pod.
+He kills the remaining mercenaries, then overpowers Crain and secures him to the boat with a metal chain.
 The bombs explode, killing Crain and seemingly Bishop.

-Thornton is rescued and the remains of Crain's boat are salvaged.
-Thornton returns to Cambodia and her teaching duties and is surprised when Bishop turns up there.
-Adams discovers how Bishop survived: he escaped in a watertight chain locker but destroys the evidence as a token of gratitude for sparing his life and enabling him to monopolize the arms trade by taking market share from Bishop's main victims.
+Gina is rescued, and the remains of Crain's boat are salvaged.
+Gina returns to Cambodia and her teaching duties, and is surprised when Bishop turns up.
+Adams discovers Bishop survived by escaping in a watertight anchor-chain locker, but destroys the evidence as a token of gratitude for sparing his life and enabling him to monopolize the arms trade.